python/cpython/Doc/library/ast.rst

 .. cmdoption:: -m <mode>
                --mode <mode>

-   Specify what kind of code must be compiled.
+   Specify what kind of code must be compiled, like the *mode* argument in :func:`parse`.

 .. cmdoption:: -a, --include-attributes